drteeth/elixir-es-cqrs/slides.md

 CartCheckout()                # []
 ```

-* State is derived from apply events
+* State is derived from applying events
 * Current state is lossy
 * Events have the full picture